RadixLogicalMoon/RadixNodeSetup/InitialiseSystem/README.md

 ## 1. Run CreateDefaultUser.sh
 This script can be run to create the new default user.
+Download the file using the following command
 ```
-# Download the file
 wget -O CreateDefaultUser.sh https://raw.githubusercontent.com/RadixLogicalMoon/RadixNodeSetup/development/InitialiseSystem/CreateDefaultUser.sh
 ```

+Now make script executable and execute it
 ```
-# Make script executable and execute it
 chmod u+x CreateDefaultUser.sh
 sudo ./CreateDefaultUser.sh
 ```